sterilizer-cleaning-surgical-instruments-in-the-backround.

 Q: What are the risks associated with improperly cleaned surgical instruments?

-A: When instruments are not adequately sterilized, they can harbor residual blood, tissue, and other organic materials that provide a breeding ground for harmful microorganisms.
+A: The risks associated with improperly cleaned surgical instruments include surgical site infections, cross-contamination, and equipment damage.
+When instruments are not adequately sterilized, they can harbor residual blood, tissue, and other organic materials that provide a breeding ground for harmful microorganisms.
 These contaminants can result in surgical site infections, which are associated with increased morbidity, prolonged hospital stays, and higher healthcare costs.
 In addition to infections, the presence of biofilm can interfere with instrument functionality, potentially compromising the success of procedures and patient safety.

 Q: How does improper cleaning impact patient safety and healthcare costs?